Source: European Medicines Agency (EU) Revision Year: 2020 Publisher: Amgen Europe B.V., Minervum 7061, 4817 ZK Breda, The Netherlands

 A thorough assessment for cardiovascular risk factors prior to starting treatment is recommended.

-Patients with New York Heart Association (NYHA) Class III and IV heart failure, recent myocardial infarction, and conduction abnormalities uncontrolled by medicinal products were not eligible for the clinical trials.
+Patients with New York Heart Association (NYHA) Class III and IV heart failure, recent myocardial infarction, and conduction abnormalities uncontrolled by medicinal products were not eligible for the clinical studies.
 These patients may be at greater risk for cardiac complications.
 Patients with signs or symptoms of NYHA Class III or IV cardiac failure, recent history of myocardial infarction (in the last 4 months), and in patients with uncontrolled angina or arrhythmias, should have a comprehensive cardiological assessment, prior to starting treatment with Kyprolis.
-This assessment should optimise the patient’s status, with particular attention to blood pressure control and fluid management.
+This assessment should optimise the patient's status, with particular attention to blood pressure control and fluid management.
 Subsequently patients should be treated with caution and remain under close follow-up.

 Acute respiratory distress syndrome (ARDS), acute respiratory failure, and acute diffuse infiltrative pulmonary disease such as pneumonitis and interstitial lung disease have occurred in patients receiving Kyprolis.
 Some of these events have been fatal.
 Evaluate and stop Kyprolis until resolved and consider whether to restart Kyprolis based on a benefit/risk assessment (see section 4.2).